 - In a medium-sized bowl, mix together almond flour, cinnamon and baking soda (and salt, if using).

-- In a separate bowl, mix together the mashed bananas, eggs, applesauce and vanilla extract and mix until well combined (do not over mix).
+- Add the wet ingredients to the dry ingredients and mix until well combined (do not over mix).
 Gently fold in the the blueberries until evenly distributed.

 - Divide mixture among 24 mini muffin cups (the muffin batter should be heaping slightly over the top of each cup).